Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Extended Fisher-Lee relations for estimating the generalized matrix

+This section explains how the boundary integral equations are used to estimate the generalized $S$ matrix where the traditional Fisher-Lee method \cite{fisher1981relation,datta1997electronic,domotor2015scattering,rotter2017light} is generalized to include the evanescent wave modes as well.
+The definition of $S$ matrix is given as

-Due to the wave incidence from the left side of the disorder onto the boundary $\Gamma_{L}$, there exist the total field due to the incident wave and the reflected wave on $\Gamma_{L}$.
-On the transmitted side, there exist the transmitted wave field which is the total wave.
-One could match the total field with respect to the boundary integral equation and solve for $S_{11}$ and $S_{21}$, to obtain the generalized Fisher-Lee relations.
-Similarly, the estimation of $S_{22}$ and $S_{12}$ follow the same logic where the wave incidence is from the right side of the disorder.
-The derivations for the generalized $S_{11}$, $S_{21}$, $S_{22}$ and $S_{12}$, given by the generalized Fisher-Lee relations are provided in Supplementary Sec.~\ref{Supp:Fisher}.
-Those relations are summarized as the following.
+where $\mathbf{S}_{21}$ and $\mathbf{S}_{12}$ are the generalized transmission matrices for wave incidence from the left and right, respectively.
+Similarly, $\mathbf{S}_{11}$ and $\mathbf{S}_{22}$ are the generalized reflection matrices for wave incidence from the left and right, respectively.
+The size of the transmission matrix $\mathbf{S}_{21}$ is generally given as $[N_{total}\times M_{total}]$ where $M_{total}$ is the total number of incident eigenmodes and $N_{total}$ the total number of transmitted eigenmodes.
+For the quasi-$1D$ geometry shown in FIG.~\ref{fig:geometryandeigmodes}(a), $M_{pr}=N_{pr}$ and $M_{ev}=N_{ev}$.
+Due to the wave incidence only from the left side of the disorder onto the boundary $\Gamma_{L}$, there exists the total field composed of the incident wave and the reflected wave on $\Gamma_{L}$.
+On the transmitted side, the total wave field consists of the transmitted wave.
+One can match the total field to the boundary integral equation and solve for $\mathbf{S}_{11}$ and $\mathbf{S}_{21}$ to obtain the generalized Fisher-Lee relations.
+Similarly, the estimation of $\mathbf{S}_{22}$ and $\mathbf{S}_{12}$ follows the same logic, where the wave incidence is only from the right side of the disorder.
+First, the methodology adopted for deriving the generalized $\mathbf{S}_{11}$ matrix elements is presented as follows: